KiltCross/Line-Fuser/README.md

 1: Inmput two lines.

-2: Multiple result images appear.
+2: Generate a image.

-3: Select the closest image to the desire result.
+3: Check how good is the generated image.

 4: Back to the step 2, until the result in good enough.